aya-zzz-zzz/cotton-candy-colorways/README.md

 ## Radiant Lyrics Compatibility:

-using this theme alongside meowarex's radiant-lyrics plugin is highly encouraged! here are the settings I reccommend you use with important setting marked with exclaimation point. to access player bar tint settings click that setting's color box.
+using this theme alongside meowarex's radiant-lyrics plugin is highly encouraged! here are the settings I recommend you use with important setting marked with exclaimation point. to access player bar tint settings click that setting's color box.

 ![image](https://i.imgur.com/PEUNmnR.png)
 ![image](https://i.imgur.com/ybD96Yi.png)